How to Become a Police Chaplain — The Definitive Guide

 Overview: seven steps, eighteen to thirty-six months

 From the day you decide you want to explore police chaplaincy to the day you respond to your first call-out as a credentialed chaplain, expect somewhere between eighteen and thirty-six months.
 Some people compress this; most take the long version, and they are the better chaplains for it.
 The seven steps are sequential, but they overlap.
 You can be discerning your calling (Step 1) while pursuing seminary coursework (Step 2).
 You can be in ICPC Basic training (Step 4) while your endorsement is being processed (Step 3).
 What you cannot skip is any of them.
 People who skip discernment burn out in year three.
 People who skip endorsement get rejected by the agency.
 People who skip ICPC or equivalent training make the kind of mistakes that close a program.
 The order is forgiving; the steps are not.
+The framework below is the same one I expand at book length in Chaplain with a Badge: Guidelines for Law Enforcement Chaplaincy.
+If you want the full operational treatment — the policies, the protocols, the chapter on what to do at the first death notification — start there.
+This article is the on-ramp.

 Step 1 — Discern the calling honestly